ABOUT BIKRAM hot yoga

 Bikram was then asked by Ghosh to start several Yoga schools in India.
 There, Bikram came into his own.
 The schools were so successful that at Bishnu's request Bikram traveled to Japan and opened two more.
 In has since brought his curative methods of Yoga therapy around the world.
 Bikram's wife Rajashree won five consectuive Natioal India titles.
 Together, they leacture and continue to teach from Bikram's headquarters in Los Angeles and around the world.

-Bikram Choudhury's has been a target of controversy for his honest eccentricity, hyperbole and his determination to maintain the integrity of his copyrighted dialogue and to patent the Bikram Yoga series.
-While yoga is thousands of years old, Bikram has developed a method of hot yoga that provides strength, healing and faith to many.
-Like music, the instruments and notes may be common, but it is the artist that creates a symphony.
+Bikram Choudhury's has been a target of controversy for his eccentricity, hyperbole and his determination to maintain the integrity of his copyrighted dialogue and to patent the Bikram Yoga series.
+While yoga is thousands of years old, Bikram has orchestrated a series of asanas or postures that provides strength, healing and faith to many. for decades.

 Bishnu Charan Ghosh, one of the greatest and most influential yoga masters of the past century, guru of Bikram Choudhury.
 Ghosh, born in Lahore, India in 1903, was a celebrated physical culturist and the first to scientifically document Yoga's ability to cure chronic physical ailments and heal the body.
 Beginning in the 1920's, he developed a school of Yoga that provides a unique blend of spiritual inspiration and a highly disciplined physical regimen.
 Continue Reading